evan-lloyd/graphpatch/README.md

 inputs = tokenizer(
    "The Eiffel Tower, located in", return_tensors="pt", padding=False ).to(torch.device("cuda"))
-# Note that all arguments after the first are forwarded as example inputs
+# Note that arguments after the first are forwarded as example inputs
-# to the model during compilation; use_cache and return_dict are arguments
+# to the model during compilation.
-# to GPT2LMHeadModel, not graphpatch-specific.
-pg = PatchableGraph(model, **inputs, use_cache=False, return_dict=False)
+pg = PatchableGraph(model, **inputs, use_cache=False)
-# Applies two patches to the multiplication result within the activation function
+# Applies patches to the multiplication result within the activation function of the
-# of the MLP in the 18th transformer layer.
-ProbePatch records the last observed value
+# MLP in the 18th transformer layer.
+ProbePatch records the last observed value at the
-# at the given node, while ZeroPatch zeroes out the value seen by downstream computations.
+# given node, while ZeroPatch zeroes out the value seen by downstream computations.
 with pg.patch("transformer.h_17.mlp.act.mul_3": [probe := ProbePatch(), ZeroPatch()]):
    output = pg(**inputs)
 # Patches are applied in order. probe.activation holds the value prior